MrBinayakB/Registration_Form/README.md

-This is a sample of Registration form using html,css,php,mysql.
+This is a sample of Registration form using html,css,php.